goschtl/zope/bluebream/website/docs/v1.0/tutorial1.rst

 directories and files::

   jack@computer:/projects/ticketcollector$ ls -CF
-  bootstrap.py  debug.ini   etc/      src/        var/
+  bootstrap.py  debug.ini   etc/      src/  versions.cfg
-  buildout.cfg  deploy.ini  setup.py  templates/  versions.cfg
+  buildout.cfg  deploy.ini  setup.py  var/

 Once the project directory layout is ready you can add it to your version control system.
 You **should not** add